mbowcut2/robot-butler/README.md

 # robot-butler
-Research Project using LM's to improve agents policy.
+Research Project using LM's to improve RL agent's policy.